 The 5 gallon Walmart fuel jug you have to fill your lawn mower is the worst.
 Trust me, the extra cost of a racing jug is worth every penny.
 They are way less likely to spill and flow way faster than conventional jugs (Wait, why do “no spill” fuel jugs seem to spill way more fuel?)

 Are you someone who demands opulence?
 Ai13 sent me one of their Billet Fuel Filler Nozzles to try.
-I don’t see it functioning significantly better than the standard tube I have for my Scribner tank, but it looks way nicer and the threaded cap means it won’t wear out and fall out like the standard plastic plugs.
-The blue & clear tube makes your fuel jug stand out in a sea of otherwise identical containers at the track (No more confusing your tanks with your friends).
+I don’t see mine pouring fuel significantly faster than the standard tube I have for my Scribner tank, but it looks way nicer and the threaded cap means it won’t wear out and fall out like the standard plastic plugs (I’ve lost a couple now).
+The tube and billet ends makes your fuel jug stand out in a sea of otherwise identical containers at the track (No more confusing your tanks with your friends).
 I have to admit, I really like mine.
 Plus they also make adapters for “Standard” fuel jugs to upgrade from the standard spill prone, slow flow.

 5: Bike/Scooter: $-$$$$ Full Range of cost